-Cheddar is a medium sized cauliflower variety that stands out with its bright yellow-orange heads.
-The 2 lb, uniform heads will produce the best colour with more sun exposure and therefore require less wrapper protection than other varieties.
-Cheddar has up to 25% more beta-carotene than standard white cauliflower varieties.
-Mild and sweet in flavour….
+Cheddar is a medium-sized cauliflower variety that stands out with its bright yellow-orange heads.
+The 2 lb (900 grams), uniform heads will produce the best colour with more sun exposure and therefore require less wrapper protection than other varieties.
+Easy to grow.
+This gourmet beauty has up to 25% more beta-carotene than standard white cauliflower varieties….
 Read more »

 CAULIFLOWER, Graffiti F1

 Graffiti is a stunning cauliflower variety.
 The mid-sized, eye-catching heads have smooth, tight curds coloured with rich purple tones.
-With sun exposure, the well-packed heads intensify their shade of purple so will require less wrapper protection than other varieties.
-The 2 lb flavourful heads won’t lose its unique colouring when cooked.
-This dependable garden performer… Read more »
+With sun exposure, the well-packed heads intensify their shade of purple so will require less wrapper protection than other varieties. his dependable garden performer is highly resistant to downy mildew, and is also able to withstand rainy… Read more »

 Also known as Mexican Sour Gherkin or Mouse Melon Cucamelon is an heirloom native to Mexico and Central America.
 Looking like miniature watermelons with their distinct dark and light green stripes, these palm-sized fruits taste like cucumbers with refreshing citrus overtones.
 The crisp fruits can be eaten fresh or pickled.
 Growing cucamelons is similar to… Read more »

-Adam is a high yielding variety of smooth skinned cucumbers.
-It produces straight and uniform fruit that have a mild, sweet flavour and a crisp texture.
+Adam is a high yielding variety of smooth-skinned cucumbers.
+It produces straight and uniform fruit that has a mild, sweet flavour and a very crisp texture.
 Adam does not rely on pollination making it a perfect choice for greenhouse growers.

 This heirloom cucumber dates back to the late 1800s.
 The vigorous vines produce masses of small, round, yellow fruit that look like lemons.
 This cucumber is crunchy, sweet and full of flavour, often served raw or pickled.
 The taste is milder and less bitter than most other cucumbers.
 Late to begin bearing fruit.

-Hansel is a past AAS winner.
-This plant is compact and perfect for containers measuring no taller than 36 inches.
-Gardeners have a long harvest window; fruit can be harvested from 3 inches to 10 inches long.
-The fruit is tender and non-bitter.
-Good yields.
+Hansel is a past All-American Selections (AAS) winner.
+This plant is compact and perfect for containers measuring no taller than 36 inches (91cm).
+Gardeners will enjoy the high yields and long harvest window throughout the summer.
+The glossy dark fruit can be harvested from 3 inches (8 cm) to 10 inches (25 cm) long.
+Hansel… Read more »

 KALE, Red Russian

-Red Russian is a versatile specialty kale well suited for any culinary application.
-This pre-1885 heirloom variety has beautiful purple-veined, dark green oak-type leaves erupting from rich purple stems.
-The red and purple hues intensify after frost as the flavour sweetens.
-One of the most hardy and most tender kales available.
-The thick leaves have… Read more »
+Red Russian is a versatile specialty kale well suited for any culinary application and can be planted as an ornamental amongst flowers in the garden.
+This tall variety is one of the hardiest and most tender kales available.
+This pre-1885 heirloom has beautiful purple-veined, gray-green oak-type leaves and rich purple stems.
+The red and purple hues… Read more »

 Lemongrass is a tropical herb commonly used in Asian cuisines.
 Upon first examination, the arching fountain of bluish-green foliage does not appear to be anything more than a standard variety of grass.
-That is until the whiff of inimitable fragrance reaches your senses.
-It has delicate lemon and floral notes mixed with a fresh, grass-like… Read more »
+That is until the whiff of distinctive fragrance reaches your senses.
+It has delicate lemon and floral notes mixed with a fresh, grass-like aroma….
+Read more »

 OKRA, Clemson Spineless

 Clemson Spineless is the most popular okra on the market.
-This heirloom variety is the 1939 All-American Selections winner for good reason.
+This heirloom variety is the 1939 All-American Selections (AAS) winner for good reason.
 The vigorous plant is a heavy producer of spineless, meaty dark green pods that are full of flavour.
-Harvest the young fruit at 4 to 6 inches for the best flavour and optimal… Read more »
+Harvest the young fruit at 4 to 6 inches (10 – 15 cm) for… Read more »

 PEPPER HOT, Carolina Reaper